 Horse drawn double decker trams are run between the foreshore at Victor Harbor

 and Granite Island, a distance of about two kilometers.
-The broad-gauge trams are modelled on the originals which used to operate in Victor Harbor up to the early 1950’s.
+The broad-gauge double deck horse trams are modelled on the originals which used to operate in Victor Harbor up to the early 1950’s.

 The horse trams run most days leaving about every 40 minutes – more often at peak periods – contact the Victor Harbor Tourist Information Centre.